Administration is a type of insolvency procedure designed to save companies from liquidation.

-Make sure you’re well informed about the process to help you decide if it is the right option for your business.
+Administration insolvency procedures mean putting your company into the hands of an administrator and, as such, it can be a daunting decision to make.
+Making sure you’re well informed about the process is crucial to help you decide if going into administration is the right option for your business.

 A company that is in administration is no longer under the control of its directors, instead, it is put under the management of an administrator.
 The administrator, usually a licensed insolvency practitioner, takes over management of the company with the aim to act in the best interests of the creditors and return the company to profitability.
 During this time, the company’s directors will be required to cooperate with and assist the administrator.